Kouhaku Kuroboshi

 Kouhaku Kuroboshi (黒星 紅白, Kuroboshi Kōhaku), also known as Takeshi Iizuka (飯塚 武史, Iizuka Takeshi), is a Japanese illustrator and character designer.
 He is from the Kanagawa Prefecture and lives in the Fukuoka Prefecture.
-He is probably best known for his frequent collaborations with writer Keiichi Sigsawa as the illustrator/character designer for the Kino's Journey, Sword Art Online Alternative Gun Gale Online and Tale of a Single Continent series as well as with several other authors and game developers.
+He is best known for his frequent collaborations with writer Keiichi Sigsawa as the illustrator/character designer for the Kino's Journey, Sword Art Online Alternative Gun Gale Online and Tale of a Single Continent series as well as with several other authors and game developers.